newlaurent62/rayZ-builder/README.md

 This tool let you create simple or complex virtual studio setup.

-These virtual studio called session, let you connect, save or close all audio applications in one click.
+These virtual studio called session, let you load and connect, save or close all audio applications in one click.

 rayZ-builder is compatible with:
   - non-session-manager (a fast and reliable session manager)